 There is also added sugar, corn syrup, salt, and egg whites in Snickers and Milky Ways.
 The manufacturer uses artificial additives for both candy bars.

 But there are ingredients unique to each of the two candy bars.
 Snickers contain peanuts and Milky Ways contain malted barley.
-These are the two ingredients that provide the unique texture and flavor characteristics of each chocolate bar.

 As you can tell from the ingredients of both Snickers and Milky Ways, the traditional versions of both chocolate bars are unsuitable for vegans due to the dairy products used to make them.